Tracking consent for GDPR

 Managing consent and deletion of data

-All candidate and contact records have a GDPR section that will allow users to view if and when consent was given.
+All candidate and contact records have a GDPR field that will allow users to view if and when consent was given.
 It includes that record's specific link for consent, which can be copied and sent to the subject, and a link to export the subject's data in the form of a CSV file, if they ask for their information.
 Each record's consent link is generated with a unique string, so one record's link cannot be used for all candidates/contacts.

 Candidate and Contact grids in CATS now also include columns to track whether or not a record has given consent, when the last consent request was sent to them, when they gave consent, and their specific consent link.
 These fields are filterable, so that you can check for a time frame for consent and remove candidates that are either over your necessary time to keep a record in your system, or that have declined consent altogether.